luishsilva/lord-of-the-forms-js/reamde.md

 Phone Number UI

 - [ X ] When you store a phone number in state it should NOT have all the `-` characters in what you are storing
-- [ ] Display a phone number with the format `NN-NN-NN-N`
+- [ X ] Display a phone number with the format `NN-NN-NN-N`
-  - use this function in your `ProfileInformation` component to render the correct thing to the screen
+- [ X ]use this function in your `ProfileInformation` component to render the correct thing to the screen

 Phone Input